Exclusive: Comverse billing unit draws buyer interest

-The interest in Comverse Technology's unit comes as the company finally emerges from the aftermath of the long-running scandal, relisting on Nasdaq two months ago.
+The interest in Comverse Technology's core unit comes as the company finally emerges from the aftermath of a long-running scandal involving backdating of stock options.

 Former Chief Executive and founder Jacob "Kobi" Alexander fled to Namibia in 2006 to escape federal charges related to the scandal.
 He has fought extradition to the United States since, at one time pledging to invest millions of dollars in Namibia and making political connections there.